ivankhrsh/shake-counter/README.md

 ## Device Shake Counter Test Task by Ivan Khoroshylov

+### Task Description:
+Create a React application that tracks sharp device shakes using data from the accelerometer or gyroscope.
+Each shake should be counted and displayed as the total number of shakes on the screen.
+The app should also include an animation that visually responds to each shake.

+### Technical Requirements:
+- React
+- TailwindCSS
+- Sensors API

 ### Getting Started

 First, run the development server with your browser.